1 dead in Salt Lake City crash | Gephardt Daily

 The driver had minor injuries, police said.

-“After being medically cleared, an SLCPD officer detained the driver pursuant to the investigation… Officers assigned to the (CAR) Team are working to determine whether the driver was under the influence and/or intoxicated at the time of the crash,” the PR statement said.
+“After being medically cleared, an SLCPD officer detained the driver pursuant to the investigation….
+Officers assigned to the (CAR) Team are working to determine whether the driver was under the influence and/or intoxicated at the time of the crash,” the PR statement said.

 The victim’s name has yet to be released.